 The Magistrate may also order that the vehicle be impounded for a period as a means of punishment.
 It is common for the Court to impound vehicles if repeat offenders or where the offence has an aggravating circumstance.

-If you are an individual then you can apply for a national criminal history check online via Australian National Character Check’s online police check application form.
+If you are an individual then you can apply for a Nationally Coordinated Criminal History Check online via Australian National Character Check’s online police check application form.
 The results are dispatched via email.

 Business and Enterprise Customers

 Business and Enterprise customers are able to sign up to ANCC’s business portal where they can order, manage, track and view candidates’ criminal history check results on their business portal.
 Organisations will undergo a process for approval prior to being granted access to ANCC’s business portal.